rchain/rchain/rholang/doc/rholangtut-0.2.md

 3) The `match` construction allows destructuring a variable through pattern matching.

-4) If `list` matches the pattern of a head/tail pair then we execute the main body of the loop
+4) If `list` matches the pattern of a head/tail pair then we execute the main body of the loop.

-5) We read the current index from the channel
+5) We read the current index from the channel.

-6) We increment the index and store it back
+6) We increment the index and store it back.

-7) `match` also allows matching more complex expressions against patterns.
+7) The `match` keyword also allows matching more complex expressions against patterns.

 8) Here we confirm that the head of the list is equal to the current index and that the accumulator it still equal to `true` and recursively invoke the loop again.